lfe/lfe.github.io/index.md

 LFE --
 <a href="https://github.com/rvirding/lfe/">Lisp Flavoured Erlang</a>
--- a Lisp syntax front-end to the Erlang compiler.
+-- is a Lisp syntax front-end to the Erlang compiler.
 LFE is a
 <a href="http://en.wikipedia.org/wiki/Lisp-1_vs._Lisp-2#The_function_namespace">Lisp-2</a>,
 like Common Lisp, and comes with a
 <a href="http://en.wikipedia.org/wiki/REPL">REPL</a> (shell) for use with